Intagrow

 Insights

-was the most biggest pain point for students when working online.
+The biggest pain point for students when working online was:

 94%